d630/bpx/README.md

     # Define also array *rl3*.
 Also usable in *preexec*
     '__bpx_define_rl3';

-    # Some strings shall be printed under your prompt.
+    # Some strings shall be printed below your prompt.
 To achieve this, we
     # assign the *PSO* parameter (see below).
 We cannot set *PSO* directly in
     # *preread*, so let's use a workaround.
     ps0=$(